bxity/bxity/README.md

 - 👋 Hi, I’m @bxity
-- 👀 I’m interested in anime, language learning and of course, coding
+- 👀 I’m interested in anime, (spoken😂) language learning and of course, technology
 - 🌱 I’m currently learning Responsive design as well as React
 - 💞️ I’m looking to collaborate on anything!
 There is no such thing as a project that's too big or too small
 - 📫 How to reach me.. all my socials have this same username 👩🏽‍💻